Ahmed El Sakka: Personal life

 El Sakka married the daughter of the make-up artist and hairdresser Mohamed Al Sagheer, Maha Al Sagheer, on November 17, 1999.
 They had 3 children, 2 sons and a daughter.
-Their children are Yassin, Hamza and Nadia.

-El Sakka known for his love of horses and their breeding, as he own a lot of horses and has an excellent skills of horse riding and training it.
+El Sakka known for his love of horses and their breeding, as he owns a lot of horses and has an excellent skills of horse riding and training it.
 He has Arabian horse stable in Nazlet El-Semman.
 His hobbies are: horse riding, shooting, football, singing, writing songs and traveling.

 El Sakka is a Stunt performer and he got injured in a lot of his films.
 He declared in Lamis Elhadidy's program Kelma Akhira that while shooting Short W Fanelah W Cap and after he jumped in the sea, the sharks would have eaten him.
 He stayed fixed in his place in the water and didn't swim; because the shark think that the human who swims is similar to the dolphin, so it will attack on him.
 He continued that he remained standing in the water until they shot the scene.
 While shooting Mafia, he cut off his cruciate ligament and got a lot of wounds because of many sand dunes in a mountain, in addition, he almost drowned in a scene, according to what he said in Sahebat El-Sa'da.
 In Africano and while making an ambush to the lion by tying a slaughtered chicken with a rope connected to a hole where the lion was supposed to fall, then El Sakka will come down to him, the rope that tied him up while going down was almost cut off and he almost died.
-And in Ukraine while shooting Taymour W Shafika, the fire caught his clothes.
+And in Ukraine while shooting Taymour and Shafika, the fire caught his clothes.
 El Sakka lost temporarily his eyesight while shooting El-Jazeera, due to splinters from starting pistol entered his left eye, resulting an explosion in his eyeball and its bleeding.
 He was taken to hospital for an urgent surgery and after a few days, he began regaining his eyesight gradually.
 While shooting Ibrahim Labyad at the location of National Democratic Party in Cairo Citadel, El Sakka got injured in his foot when he came down the stairs, because of a sprain in his ankle, making the filming of the movie was postponed.
 The scene of his body set on fire was really, as he was wearing a suit that isolate the fire for 11 seconds.
 After 11 seconds, he didn't hear the scene designer telling him to get down on the ground, so the scene designer hit him on the head until he fell to the ground and put out the fire.
 Marwan Hamed, the director of the film, wanted to re-shoot the scene, but in a simpler way.
-After shooting El-Dealer, El Sakka discovered a cruciate ligament injury that required an emergency surgery, but he was recovered after a while.
+After shooting The Dealer, El Sakka discovered a cruciate ligament injury that required an emergency surgery, but he was recovered after a while.
 Also in El-Jazeera 2, he was badly injured.